 The National Transportation Safety Board (NTSB) has released its “Most Wanted List of Transportation Safety Improvements” for 2019-2020.
-The list addresses changes that the NTSB says can help save lives, prevent injuries, and reduce property damage resulting from transportation accidents.
+The list addresses change that the NTSB says can help save lives, prevent injuries, and reduce property damage resulting from transportation accidents.

 An independent federal agency, the NTSB is charged with promoting transportation safety, determining the probable cause of transportation accidents, and assisting victims of transportation accidents.